Qiskit/RFCs/####-release_cycle.md

 However, there is a demand for a more transparent release cycle with longer periods of backwards compatibility support.
 In order to get ready for a "beyond Qiskit 0.x", a discussion on how that cycle would like is key to understand the trade-offs among:

  * developer effort: Supporting several stable versions requires significant development resources.
-At the same time, rolling releases tend to create technical debt and few chance of rebuild from scratch particular modules.
+At the same time, rolling releases tend to create technical debt and fewer chances to enable re-architecting features or interfaces for better maintainability or changing needs.
- * user support: users tend to demand longer support periods to avoid regular updates on their code and software.
+ * user support: users tend to demand longer support periods to avoid regular updates in their code and software.
- * new feature support for coming technology: the quantum computing field and hardware is in constant change and scaling to it many time requires big changes in Qiskit, not always compatible with previous approaches.
+ * new feature support for coming technology: the quantum computing field and hardware is constantly changing and scaling up.
+This can require changes in Qiskit,which are not always compatible with previous approaches.

 The outcome of the RFC is an agreement for release cycle and a versioning schema that would provide users with the tools for planning and stability while reduce the impact in the development workflow.